victpork/binutils/README.md

 The library is for Go to communicate with pre-existing binary protocol (e.g. SSH), and efficiency is not in mind.
 If you are working on brand-new client/server protocol, work with a modern binary protocol like [Protocol Buffers](https://github.com/google/protobuf).

 ### Support datatypes
 Currently the library supports `bool`, `int`/`uint` (8/16/32/64) and `string` as datatypes for the field, plus nested struct (both named and anonymous), fixed sized array with above data types.
 When defining struct, please refrain from using machine dependant types `int`/`uint`.
+Use lenght-specific types instead e.g `uint32`